5 Tips to Decluttering Your Mind

 Shut it all off

-As I mentioned in the beginning of this post, social media keeps us pre-occupied.
+As I mentioned at the beginning of this post, social media keeps us pre-occupied.
 But you know what?
 It’s not just social media.
-It’s our smartphones, computers, tablets and tvs.
+It’s our smartphones, computers, tablets, and TVs.
 We’ve become so addicted to being plugged in at all times.
-I know Im guilty of this too.
+I know I’m guilty of this too.
 Look around you.
 What’s everyone else doing?
-Our phones are constantly going off with a zillion notifications from emails, text messages, twitter tweets, facebook pops, nonsense group chats, tinder matches to baby monitor alerts.
-I mean you name it, there’s probably some form of push notification or alert for it.
+Our phones are constantly going off with a zillion notifications from emails, text messages, twitter tweets, Facebook pops, nonsense group chats, tinder matches to baby monitor alerts.
+I mean you name it, there’s probably some form of a push notification or alert for it.

 So how about some real silence?
 Take the 24hr social media diet.
 Turn it all off and just enjoy the full day without the constant buzz.
-I watched a video on YouTube a while back and it was an eye opener.
+I watched a video on YouTube a while back and it was an eye-opener.
 It was called ‘Look Up’ by Gary Turk’.
-“When you’re too busy looking down you don’t see the chances you miss” So many parts from this video I could have used to quote, but this made the most impact to me.
+“When you’re too busy looking down you don’t see the chances you miss”.
+So many parts from this video I could have used to quote, but this made the most impact on me.
 Great, great, great video!

 Tools to use: